link-society/kubirds-website/content/docs/dockerized-supervision/web/notify.md

   URL: "<your slack webhook URL>"
 ```

-Then create a `Reactor` resource for reacting only to availability status update:
+Then create the following `Reactor` resource:

 ```yaml
 ---